InWonYeu/interphon/docs/source/index.rst

 Welcome to InterPhon's documentation!
 =====================================

-``InterPhon`` is a Python Package for *Ab initio* Interface Phonon Calculations within a 3D Electronic Structure Framework.
+***InterPhon*** is a Python Package for *Ab initio* Interface Phonon Calculations within a 3D Electronic Structure Framework.

-It fully implements a set of tools to promote efficient interfacial phonon calculations and allows for the analysis of symmetry- and periodicity-reduced systems, in conjunction with 3D DFT codes.
+It fully implements a set of tools to promote efficient interface phonon calculations and supports the phonon analysis of symmetry- and periodicity-reduced systems, in conjunction with 3D DFT codes.

-Currently supports:
+Currently supported DFT codes:

 1. VASP
 2. Quantum ESPRESSO